thijsa/SpigotProxy/README.md

 In the Spigot server (with late-bind on false), you should see the actual IP of players connecting through HAProxy.

+## Other uses:
+- With the [nginx stream module](https://docs.nginx.com/nginx/admin-guide/load-balancer/tcp-udp-load-balancer/) with `proxy_protocol on`.
+- With [infrared](https://github.com/haveachin/infrared), a minecraft focused lightweight reverse proxy written in Go.

 ## Note

 This plugin is inspired by [/MinelinkNetwork/BungeeProxy](https://github.com/MinelinkNetwork/BungeeProxy).
 Go to that repo to see the bungee version of this plugin